flipcoder/iox/README.md

 ```
 "Enter your name: " in $name
+'Hello, ', $name out
 ```

 The message "Enter your name: " is passed to *in*, which is displayed as a prompt.
 *in* will pipe the string it receives from the user on to the next token.
 In this case, it is stored in $name.

+The next line sends two strings to *out* which prints the appended greeting.

 ### Variables